Vegan apple pie (rustic)

 To reheat the pie, place the pie in a pie dish directly from the freezer (without thawing).
 Preheat oven to 350 degrees and heat it for 20 minutes.
 Serve immediately.

-Can I make apple pie with puff pastry?
+Can I make it with puff pastry?

 Yes, you can use puff pastry instead of a pie crust.
 Puff pastry is vegan and it will give the apple pie a crusty taste.